christiansandberg/canopen/README.rst

 A Python implementation of the CANopen_ standard.
-The aim of the project is to support the most common parts of the CiA 301 standard in a Pythonic interface.
+The aim of the project is to support the most common parts of the CiA 301 standard in a simple Pythonic interface.
+It is mainly targeted for testing and automation tasks rather than a standard compliant master implementation.

-The library supports Python 2.7 and 3.4+.
+The library supports Python 3.4+.

 Features